jakobval3/3way-size/README.md

 # 3way-size
-a simple responsive site
-able to adjust to all 3 screen sizes that I've got to know in my course is responsive took me a little extra time because poor time management and life...
+a simple responsive site, completely debugged able to adjust to all 3 screen sizes that I've got to know in my course is responsive i'm honestly proud of it